Volunteer! Build Community in Salmon Arm around Local Food.

 Did you know… the Shuswap Food Action Society is driven and funded primarily by community members like you?
-We're always looking for volunteers!
+We're always looking for new volunteers!

 Whether it is helping chop vegetables for our school meal program, or planting seedlings at our garden, volunteering is a great way to meet others, have fun and make a positive impact on our community.

 Live at 9am tomorrow on Voice of the Shuswap Community Radio, Warren's guest will be Dr. Keith Williams, Assistant Professor at Athabasca University and adjunct faculty at First Nations Technical Institute.
 He holds a Bachelor Degree in Agriculture, a teaching degree, a Masters Degree in Mycology, and a Ph.D. with a focus on Indigenous Philosophy.
 Warren and Keith will discuss Indigenous food systems and philosophy and the healing benefits of some fungi.
 Keith uses his diverse heritage (Scottish, Dutch, and Haudenosaunee) to enrich our understanding of global interconnectedness.
 This sure to be a wide ranging and interesting episode.

 Tune in every Friday at 9:00am for our live broadcast, or catch us Monday at 5pm or Thursday at 8pm for an hour that we are sure will make you hungry for more Shuswap Food Conversations. ...
 See MoreSee Less